 - If you have a habit of going to Starbucks after work, purchase great coffee that you can look forward to making at home instead

-- If you’re likely to spend money when hanging out with a group of friends, invite them over for a night in rather than going out
+- If you’re likely to spend money when hanging out with a group of friends, invite them to your place instead for an outside, socially-distanced get-together.

 - Instead of spending $5 or $10 on lunch every day, plan your meals and pack them in advance